saranshsolanki/SketchTranslate/README.md

 ### How to use
 1. Select an **artboard**, **group** or **text-layer** which you want to translate.
 2. **Custom** option lets you choose any language from the given set of supported languages.
+In the example above, the group is translated from "en" (English) to "es" (Spanish)

 # Contributors
 Sambhav : [Sambhav Shah](https://www.linkedin.com/in/sambhav-shah-81826344?ppe=1)